NoahTheDuke/core_regression/README.md

 necessary setup and test commands for a given clojure repo, so until then, we'll have to continue to manually add libraries and specify working tags or shas.

+## Set-up / Requirements

+I developed this on two different computers: Ubuntu 23.04, and 2018 Macbook Pro.
+I've done my best to avoid or disable the clojurescript and javascript test suites, but some still happen.

+* javac version: 11.0.20.1
+* Clojure CLI version: 1.11.1.1347

 ## How to use

 Fork or clone the repo to some folder.
 In an adjacent folder, fork or clone